 This article will cover the costs in detail.
 This link is a beginning.

-However, as a general rule, companies moving a large amount of units through e-commerce channels will save money by using a good fulfillment center instead of FBA.
+However, as a general rule, companies moving a large amount of units through e-commerce channels will save money by using good warehousing companies instead of FBA.

 Some products are restricted from FBA.
 The list is here.
 They limit the amount of your inventory space depending on sales.
 They will not store inventory more than a year.
 After that, they charge you for the cost of shipping it back to you, or they will destroy it for you, letting you pay for that.

 Chances are that you stumbled upon this page because you’re considering using Fulfillment By Amazon (FBA) as a fulfillment solution for your business.
-While we can’t argue with Amazon’s proficiency with fulfillment, there are numerous other cons to using their highly touted service.
-Consider these points, and talk to some other fulfillment companies before signing on the dotted line.
+While we can’t argue with Amazon’s proficiency with fulfillment, there are numerous other cons to using their highly touted service and Amazon FBA testimonials should be thoroughly looked at before moving to any Amazon distribution services.
+Consider these points, and talk to some of the best fulfillment companies before signing on the dotted line.

 However, all the same disadvantages apply.